 720 DELINEATOR MATERIALS

 720.01 Rectangular Reflectors.
-Furnish rectangular reflectors that are a minimum size of 3 6 inches (75 150 mm) and that consist of reflective sheeting according to 730.192 or 730.193 adhered to a flexible post or a.
-Furnish white, yellow, or red reflectors as specified.
+Furnish rectangular reflectors that are a minimum size of 3 6 inches (75 150 mm) and that consist of reflective sheeting according to 730.192 or 730.193 adhered to a flexible post or an aluminum plate.
+Furnish white, yellow, or red reflectors as specified..
 Furnish aluminum plate for rectangular reflectors according to ASTM B 209 (B 209M), 6061-T6 with a minimum thickness of 0.060 inch (1.5 mm).

 Furnish materials according to the Department’s Qualified Products List (QPL).